silasener/Rent-A-Car/README.md

 **Project Description:**

 I developed a web-based project using the Spring Boot framework, PostgreSQL database management system, and Hibernate ORM framework for handling database operations.
-The architecture is well-structured into different layers, including the business, data access, and presentation layers, with data transfer between layers handled by DTO classes.
+The architecture is well-structured into different layers, including the business, data access, and presentation layers, with data transfer between layers handled by DTO (Data Transfer Object) classes.

 **Key Features:**
 - API endpoints defined using Spring MVC